A First-Order Logic with Frames: Programs and Proofs

 \subsection{Program Logic Proofs}

-This section contains the soundness proofs for all global rules in Section~\ref{sec:weakest-pre-rules}.
-Since only the allocation rule modifies $U$, we represent a configuration as $(M,H)$ for all rules in this section besides the allocation rule. \begin{theorem}[Lookup Soundness] Let $M$ be a model and $H$ a sub-universe of locations such that
+In this section we present soundness proofs for the global rules developed in Section~\ref{sec:weakest-pre-rules}.
+We often drop $U$ when referring to a configuration $(M,H,U)$ for ease of presentation since $U$ is only modified by the allocation rule. \begin{theorem}[Lookup Soundness] Let $M$ be a model and $H$ a sub-universe of locations such that

 Then $(M,H) \xRightarrow{x:=y.f} (M',H')$, $M' \models \beta \text{, and } H' = \sem[M']{\Fr(\beta)}$. \end{theorem} \begin{proof} Observe that $\sem[M]y \in H$ since $y$ is in the \spp{} of the precondition.
 Therefore we know $(M,H) \xRightarrow{x:=y.f} (M',H')$ where $M' = M[x \mapsto \sem[M]{f(y)}]$ and $H' = H$.
 Next, note that if there is a formula $\alpha$ (or term $t$) where $x$ is not a free variable of $\alpha$ (or $t$), then $M$ and $M'$ have the same valuation of $\alpha$ (or $t$).
 This is true because the semantics of lookup only changes the valuation for $x$ on $M$.
 In particular, $M' \models \exists x' : x' = f(y).\; (\beta \land y \in \Fr(\beta))[x'/x]$.
 Thus,